 This is the most common form of nut used for the general fastening purpose in conjunction with a hexagonal-headed bolt.
 A hexagonal nut is shown in Fig.

-A square nut, shown in fig. is used in conjunction with a square-headed bolt.
-The spanner used for the nut can have a better hold on a square nut than on hexagonal nut.
+A square nut, shown in fig., is used in conjunction with a square-headed bolt.
+The spanner used for the nut can have a better hold on a square nut than on a hexagonal nut.

-It is a hexagonal nut provided with a cylindrical cap at the top to protect the end of the from corrosion.
+It is a hexagonal nut provided with a cylindrical cap at the top to protect the end from corrosion.
 It also prevents leakage through the threads.
-Cap nuts commonly used in smoke-boxes locomotives.
+Cap nuts are commonly used in smoke-boxes locomotives.

-This nut is cylindrical in shape and has holes drilled in the curved surface for turning it with a tommy bar.
+This nut is cylindrical and has holes drilled in the curved surface for turning it with a tommy bar.